josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🫒_History/❓_why_are_israel_and_palestine_fighting.md

 The shortest useful answer is:

-**because two national movements developed claims to self-determination in the same land, and the political order produced through British rule, partition, the 1948 war, Palestinian dispossession, the 1967 occupation and repeated failed or incomplete peace processes never produced an agreed settlement of sovereignty, borders, security, refugees, Jerusalem or Palestinian statehood.**
+**because an organised Zionist movement seeking Jewish national settlement and sovereignty developed in an already inhabited Palestine whose people had their own social, political and territorial relationships and increasingly articulated Palestinian claims to self-determination; British imperial rule then helped institutionalise that collision, and partition, the 1948 war and Nakba, the 1967 occupation, settlement expansion and repeated failed or incomplete peace processes never produced an agreed settlement of Palestinian sovereignty, borders, refugees, Jerusalem, occupation or security.**

 That is the skeleton.